Wilson College Humanities Conference

 Saturday, February 23, 2019

 Held in the Brooks Complex of Wilson College

 sponsored by Wilson’s M.A. in Humanities Program

-This conference looks to how the various fields represented by the Humanities explore our own relationship to this concept of Anxiety.
-We are seeking exploratory, critical, and creative responses to what increasingly feels like a new—and altogether more anxious—normal.
-How can we use the Humanities to make sense of what seems to be fuelling so much of our national (and international) consternation?
-How has Anxiety manifested in the past?
+This conference looks to how the various fields represented by the Humanities explore our relationships to this concept of Consumption.
+We are seeking exploratory, critical, and creative responses to what increasingly feels like a concept that is becoming more and more individual and private and yet more and more public, as we share our varying consumptions through social media, through self-confession, and through the varying ways we present ourselves to the world.
+How can we use the Humanities to make sense of those fuels that provide so much of our national (and international) pastimes, pleasures, obsessions, and consternations?
+How has Consumption—conceptually, significantly—manifested in the past?
 How does it in the present?
-What does our study of text, of art, of ideas, of religion, and of each other tell us about living in such anxious times?
+What does our study of text, of art, of ideas, of religion, and of each other tell us about living in such consumptive times?

 Faculty, graduate students, and independent scholars are all invited to submit.

-Undergraduate students may also submit abstracts, but their submission must be sponsored by a current faculty member at their institution.
+Undergraduate students may also submit abstracts, but their submission must include a letter of support from a current faculty member at their institution.
 (For more on this, please contact the conference director.)

 To submit a presentation, please send an abstract of approximately 200 words to the email address below.

 Dr. Michael G. Cornelius